arshad-yaseen/shotapi/README.md

 The API will return the screenshot as a base64 encoded string or a standard Cloudinary response including secure_url, depending on the specified format.

+### Rate Limiting

+The API is rate limited to 10 requests per minute per IP address.
+If you exceed this limit, you will receive a `429 Too Many Requests` response.

 ## Error Handling

 The API uses standard HTTP response codes to indicate the success or failure of requests.
 In case of an error, the response includes a descriptive message.